-- 1. Participants will learn that regular physical activity is part of a healthy lifestyle and obesity prevention. - 2.
-Participants will learn shopping strategies that will help stretch their food dollars/SNAP benefits. - 3.
-Participants learn to increase the variety and amount of fruits and vegetables in their diets. - 4.
-Participants learn to identify and choose more whole grain foods. - 5.
-Participants learn that eating calcium-rich foods and doing weight-bearing activity help build and maintain strong bones. - 6.
-Participants learn to choose lean sources of protein, and how to keep their foods safe. - 7.
-Participants learn to limit foods high in fat, sugar, and salt. - 8.
+Food Bank of Northern Nevada Intervention #1 Intervention Name Examples: Curriculum, PSE strategy, or health promotion Smart Shopper Curriculum: Eating Smart Being Active Direct Education Strategy complimented by intervention #3 (HPI) Need(s) addressed with this intervention Include brief description.
+Key educational messages: Participants will learn that regular physical activity is part of a healthy lifestyle and obesity prevention.
+Participants will learn shopping strategies that will help stretch their food dollars/SNAP benefits.
+Participants learn to increase the variety and amount of fruits and vegetables in their diets.
+Participants learn to identify and choose more whole grain foods.
+Participants learn that eating calcium-rich foods and doing weight-bearing activity help build and maintain strong bones.
+Participants learn to choose lean sources of protein, and how to keep their foods safe.
+Participants learn to limit foods high in fat, sugar, and salt.
 Participants learn to practice mindful eating, learn about sharing food tasks with children, and develop food preparation skills.
 Participants also continuously review key concepts and celebrate the completion of the course.

-Objectives must be specific, realistic, attainable, measurable, and time-bound.
+Intervention Objective(s) Objectives must be specific, realistic, attainable, measurable, and time-bound.
 See Appendix G for guidance on creating S.M.A.R.T. objectives.

-- 1. By September 30, 2021, FBNN will have taught the Smart Shopper direct education course to 200 low income adults in Northern Nevada. - 2.
-By Sept.
-30, 2021, 80% of adult participants in Smart Shopper classes will have increased one or more nutrition practices during the course of 9 weeks, including planning meals in advance, choosing healthy foods for their families, preparing foods without adding salt, using the "Nutrition Facts" on food labels to make food choices, and having their children eat breakfast.
-(MT1 Healthy Eating Behaviors). - 3.
-By Sept.
-30, 2021, 80% of adult participants in Smart Shopper classes will have increased use of one or more food resource management practices which improve family nutrition and stretch food dollars, including planning meals in advance, comparing prices when shopping, using a grocery list while shopping, and not running out of food before the end of the month.
-(MT2 Food Resource Management Behaviors).
+By September 30, 2021, FBNN will have taught the Smart Shopper direct education course to 00 low income adults in Northern Nevada.
+By September 30, 2022, FBNN will have taught the Smart Shopper direct education course to 100 low income adults in Northern Nevada.
+By September 30, 2021 and September 30, 2022, 80% of adult participants in Smart Shopper classes will have increased one or more nutrition practices during the course of 9 weeks, including planning meals in advance, choosing healthy foods for their families, preparing foods without adding salt, using the "Nutrition Facts" on food labels to make food choices, and having their children eat breakfast.
+(MT1 Healthy Eating Behaviors).
+By September 30, 2021 and September 30, 2022, 80% of adult participants in Smart Shopper classes will have increased use of one or more food resource management practices which improve family nutrition and stretch food dollars, including planning meals in advance, comparing prices when shopping, using a grocery list while shopping, and not running out of food before the end of the month.
+(MT2 Food Resource

+Management Behaviors).